| CECG

 Research: Prediction of Chemical, Physical, or Biological Properties

-Jason Kaye, Asst.
-Professor of Soil Biogeochemistry, Department of Crop and Soil Sciences
+Jason Kaye, Associate Professor of Soil Biogeochemistry, Department of Crop and Soil Sciences

-Research: Oceanography, global carbon cycle, abrupt climate change,
+Research: Dr. Keller's research interests include: oceanography, global carbon cycle, abrupt climate change,

 economic analysis of climate policy, climate change detection, decision-making